haugstrup/babs-stats/README.md

 ## Before doing anything

+Make sure you have node and npm installed.
 Run `npm install` to grab dependencies.
 Otherwise not much will work.

 ## Examples